 In both 2020 and 2021, we had safe and successful summers at Kingsley Pines.
-Using what we learned from the past two years, will we be making 2022 another fun and healthy summer.
+Using what we learned from the past two years, we have now updated our Covid-19 procedures for 2022.

 Kingsley Pines’ Health Center is a safe place for campers.
 Our Health Center is staffed 24 hours a day by one of our registered nurses.
 At our medical facility, campers are able to receive prescribed medications and routine medical care from our nurses.

 In addition to registered nurses, we have Emergency Medical Technicians (EMTs) on our staff in order to provide the best, most timely care for our campers.
 We make sure to contact the parents any time a camper is seen by a doctor or stays the night at our Health Center.
 Lastly, we have a local doctor that is available for consultation if needed and can provide additional treatment.
 The local hospital is located in Bridgton less than thirty minutes away and an ambulance only two miles away from camp.

 ACA accreditation verifies that Kingsley Pines complies with more than 300 health, safety, and quality standards that are recognized by courts of law and government regulators.
 These standards touch on every facet of camp from staff qualifications, emergency management training, food service, health care, transportation and more.
 With this accreditation, parents and families can be reassured that by choosing Kingsley Pines, their children are at a camp committed to the safety of their campers.